-If your shares are held in street name you will receive instructions from the holder of record that you must follow in order for your shares to be voted.
+If your shares are held in street name you will receive instructions from your bank or broker that you must follow in order for your shares to be voted.
 Internet and telephone voting also will be offered to stockholders owning shares through most banks and brokers.

 Stockholders Entitled to Vote.
-Persons holding shares of our Common Stock at the close of business on March 27, 2017, the record date for the Annual Meeting, are entitled to receive notice of and to vote their shares at the Annual Meeting.
-As of that date, there were 36,247,208 shares of Common Stock outstanding.
+Persons holding shares of our Common Stock at the close of business on March 23, 2020, the record date for the Annual Meeting, are entitled to receive notice of and to vote their shares at the Annual Meeting.
+As of that date, there were 36,859,669 shares of Common Stock outstanding.
 Each share of Common Stock is entitled to one vote on each matter properly brought before the Annual Meeting.

 Revocability of Proxies.
-You may revoke your proxy and reclaim your right to vote up to and including the day of the Annual Meeting by giving written notice of revocation to us (to the attention of the Inspectors of Election), timely delivering a valid, later-dated proxy or voting by ballot at the Annual Meeting.
+If you are a holder of record, you may revoke your proxy and reclaim your right to vote up to and including the day of the Annual Meeting by giving written notice of revocation to us (to the attention of the Inspectors of Election), timely delivering a valid, later-dated proxy or voting by ballot at the Annual Meeting.
 Please note that attendance at the Annual Meeting will not by itself revoke a proxy.
+If your shares are held in "street name," you may revoke your voting instructions by following the specific directions provided to you by your bank or broker.

 Vote at the Annual Meeting.
-Your mail-in vote, your e-vote or vote by telephone will not limit your right to vote at the Annual Meeting if you later decide to attend in person.
-If your shares are held in "street name," as described above, you must obtain a proxy, executed in your favor, from the holder of record to be able to vote at the meeting.
+Your mail-in vote, your e-vote or vote by telephone will not limit your right to vote at the time of the Annual Meeting.
+If your shares are held in "street name," as described above, you must obtain a proxy, executed in your favor, from your bank or broker to be able to vote at the meeting.

 All shares that have been properly voted and not revoked will be voted at the Annual Meeting in accordance with your instructions.
 If you sign and return your proxy card, or vote by internet or telephone but fail to give voting instructions, the shares represented by the proxy will be voted by the Proxy Committee as recommended by the Board of Directors.
-The Proxy Committee consists of William J. Grubbs and Thomas C. Direks.
+The Proxy Committee consists of Kevin C. Clark and Thomas C. Dircks.